 I am the founder of the Detroit Art Review.
 The mission at the Detroit Art Review is to review art exhibitions in the Detroit Metro area.
-Philosophically, our audience is everyone, but especially educated lay people and speak plainly.
+Philosophically, our audience is broad and diverse.
+I like A.O.
+Scott’s explanation, “that we are, in fact, all critics, because criticism informs almost every aspect of creation, social interaction, and private feeling.”

 I was born in Detroit, attended graduate school at Wayne State University in painting, and I have always considered myself part of the Detroit Art Community.
 I paint and write full time.